Creating a Document

 - Content Node Tree: Hierarchical structure of content nodes

-- Source Metadata: Information about the document’s origin
+- Source Metadata: Information about the document’s origin (filename, MIME type, checksum)

 Content Nodes

 ContentNodes are the building blocks of the document structure.
-Each ContentNode represents a logical section of content and has the following properties: Key attributes:- node_type: Identifies the type of node (e.g., ‘page’, ‘line’, ‘cell’)
+Each ContentNode represents a logical section of content and has the following properties: Key attributes:- node_type: Identifies the type of node (e.g., ‘page’, ‘line’, ‘word’, ‘cell’)

-- features: List of attached features (metadata, tags, etc.)
+- features: List of attached features (metadata)

 - children: Child nodes in the hierarchy

-- uuid: Unique identifier
+- id: Unique numeric identifier

 - index: Position among siblings